-PCS has read the eligibility criteria in the Prospectus.
+PCS has read the Home Loan Eligibility Criteria in the Prospectus.

 As they are mandatory, they meet the "predetermined" requirement.

-As they are in the Prospectus, they meet the "documented" requirement.
-PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.
+As they are in the Prospectus and in Schedule 3 of the Home Loans Purchase and Servicing Agreement, they meet the "documented" requirement.

+PCS has also concluded that they allow determination in each case, and so meet the "clear" requirement.